 I seriously look forward to the edge of the cake and save it for last so my final bites are rewarded with the thick outer layer of frosting.
 I hope you like it too!

 - Why do I need to keep this frosting covered?

 - Because of the coconut oil, this frosting will set up and get hard (unless it’s kept somewhere very warm–in which case it could melt).
 To keep the frosting soft, I keep it covered with plastic wrap or in an air tight container.
-If it’s frosted on something, I make sure to cover the entire cake or cupcakes in a cake saver to avoid it getting too hard.
+If it’s frosted on something, I make sure to cover the entire cake in plastic wrap or place the cupcakes in a cake saver to avoid it getting too hard.